 c) Inter-operate with the sub-systems developed by multiple partners who will supply their sub-systems such as DU and RU for testing purposes.

-d) Develop partnership with new breed of make-in-India systems integrators such as TCS, Tech Mahindra, Tejas Networks, etc. Integrate the 5G base station into the product ecosystem for early trials.
+d) Develop partnership with the new breed of make-in-India systems integrators such as TCS, Tech Mahindra, Tejas Networks, etc. to integrate the 5G base station into the product ecosystem for early trials.

 e) Develop partnership with entities like BSNL and other operators to collect requirements and conduct early field trials.

 f) Conduct trails to address 5G rural use cases such as addressing the last mile wireless connectivity needs of BharatNet project.
 Develop partnerships with the equipment providers of BharatNet project and integrate the developed base station into the BharatNet ecosystem.
-It will also remain open for trail by other service providers.
+It will also remain open for trial by other service providers.

+g) Research, design, testing and niche manpower training as well as start-ups in the areas of wireless RIS.

+There are four major aims and objectives of this hub: (i) Develop technologies as detail given below; (ii) nurture incubation and commercialization of mentioned and related technologies as well as applications through the hub; (iii) Train skilled manpower in the areas of communication; (iv) collaboration with national and international organization.

 6. Target Beneficiaries